rjpeterson/LearnFusion360API/README.md

 # LearnFusion360API
 Learning to use the Fusion 360 Python API

 Contained are assorted python scripts and add-ins for Fusion 360.
-Some are custom build by me and others are the result of following tutorials.
+Some are custom built by me and others are the result of following tutorials.
 To install a script:
 - Click the "Scripts and Add-ins" button in the Utilities tab of Fusion 360
 - Click the green plus icon next to "My Scripts"